Haplophilus subterraneus: Distribution

 Haplophilus subterraneus is widespread in central and eastern Europe, along with the British isles, and has also been introduced to Newfoundland and New York.
-It is common in woods and grassland habitats, and is also commonly found in gardens and other syanthropic habitats.
+It is common in woods and grassland habitats, and is also commonly found in gardens and other synanthropic habitats.

 Morphological anomalies

 Several papers have reported high levels of morphological anomalies in H. subterraneus.
 One study found that on average, 30% of individuals may have some kind of anatomical deformity.